- Identify pictures of winter and summer

 Step 1: Read a picture book about winter aloud to the class.

 Step 2: Ask the students which images in the book let them know it was winter.
 List their responses on the T-chart.

 Step 3: Have the students go to their seats and cut out pictures from the magazines that correlate with winter.
 Have the students place their winter pictures on a paper plate set in the middle of the table.
-They will need enough to fill five pieces of construction paper.
+They will need enough to fill the five pieces of construction paper that spell out "winter."

 Step 4: When students have gathered a substantial pile of winter pictures, distribute the construction paper with the "winter" letters cut from them, and invite students to glue pictures in collage form to the paper.

 Step 5: Display the collage on a bulletin board.